shayanErad/Minesweeper/README.md

-this is a simple code for minesweeper game in terminal.
+#this is a simple code for minesweeper game in terminal
 2 player